Last Updated on 2026-06-16 by Daev Roehr

 Wow and flutter: 0.01 % WRMS\0.025 % WRMS (JIS C5521) ±0.035 % peak (IEC 98A Weighted)

-For good condition LP’s, I use a variety of pickups on this unit, depending on record condition, record type, or just sheer whimsy.
+I use a variety of pickups on this unit, depending on record type, record condition, or just sheer whimsy.

 2 – Shure V15 /// w Jico VN35SAS stylus – tracking at 1.25 grams